 Here's why every week should be National Save for Retirement Week.

 Who says Congress can’t agree on anything?
-In September, Republican and Democratic lawmakers joined forces and, in a rare showing of bipartisanship, agreed that saving for retirement is a good thing.
+In September, Republican and Democratic lawmakers joined forces and, in a rare showing of bipartisanship, agreed that retirement savings are a good thing.

 They passed a nonbinding resolution “supporting the goals and ideals of National Save for Retirement Week.”
 They encouraged “raising public awareness of the various tax-preferred retirement vehicles and increasing personal financial literacy.”

 National Save for Retirement Week ended yesterday.
 I’m not sure how much public awareness was raised, but awareness among financial experts like myself was raised significantly.

 Last Wednesday, Wells Fargo and Harris Interactive released a poll with this depressing headline: “Saving for Retirement Not Happening for a Third of Middle Class.”

 The poll quizzed more than 1,000 Americans between the ages of 25 and 75 with median household incomes of $63,000.
 Not rich but not poor, but the very definition of middle class.